 In principle, there is no income tax at private level.
 This means that income from work/profession is not taxed and there are no social security contributions.
 Gross is therefore equal to net.

-This also applies to passive income such as capital gains from shares, crypto, foreign exchange and more.
+This also applies to capital gains from shares, crypto, foreign exchange and more.
 Active income from trading these assets is also not taxed.
+Dividend distributions are also not taxed.

 Furthermore, there are no taxes on income from rental income.
-Conventional rentals of owner-occupied properties are not classified as commercial and are therefore tax-free.
+Conventional letting of owner-occupied properties is not classified as commercial and is therefore tax-free.
 The exception is short-term rentals through Airbnb and Booking.com, from 7 residential units.
 A company must be founded and a license obtained for this.

 The company

 Companies also pay no to very little tax in the UAE.
-Up to a turnover of AED 3,000,000, there is a tax exemption through the Small Business Relief.
-Beyond that, you have to pay 9% corporation tax, but still have an allowance of around USD 100,000.
+Up to a turnover of AED 3,000,000, there is a tax exemption through the so-called Small Business Relief.
+Beyond this, 9% corporation tax must be paid, but there is still an allowance of around USD 100,000.
+Salary, however, remains tax-free and can reduce the potential taxable profit.

 Security